+Water scrubbing was the first upgrading technology used in Denmark.
 In a water scrubber, the absorption process is purely physical.
-The biogas is put in contact with water by spray or bubbling through to wash out the $CO_2$ but also hydrogen sulphide, since the gases are more soluble in water than methane.
-The pressure in a water scrubber plant is typically higher than the natural gas distribution grid pressure at a connection point, in which case no further compression is necessary for grid injection of the biomethane.
+The biogas is put in contact with water by spraying or bubbling through to wash out the $CO_2$ but also $H_2S$ since these gases are more soluble in water than methane.
+When injecting biomethane into the gas grid, the gas needs to be under the same pressure as the grid gas.
+The pressure in water scrubber plants is high enough (around 6 bar) for the gas to be directly injected into the distribution grid meaning that no further compression is necessary for grid injection of the biomethane.
+The major reason why water scrubbing is opted out is the methane loss, which is approx. 1% of the biomethane production.